Sanjeev-Chadeesingh/liri-node-app/README.md

 ## INSTRUCTIONS FOR USE
 To use LIRI, first ensure you have it cloned to your local machine.
 After it is on your machine, follow this simple process:
-1. type node *liri.js* into the command line
+1. type *node liri.js* into the command line
 1. type one of these four commands into the command line
     1. *concert-this*
     1. *spotify-this-song*
     1. *movie-this*
     1. *do-what-it-says*
-1. type whichever movie, artist or song (depending on which command you wish to use) afterward your command, and press enter.
+1. type whichever movie, artist or song (depending on which command you wish to use) after your command, and press enter.
 LIRI will fetch the necessary information.
 1. Below is an example using the concert-this command:
     1. **node liri.js concert-this Eminem**